schiffchen/planning/standards/gameplay/gameplay.md

 ### The Dice Roll

-Both clients should roll a dice from 1 to 6 and send the result to the partner.
+After they have placed their boats, both clients should roll a dice from 1 to 6 and send the result to the partner.
+If both players have submitted their number, both players should have placed their boats already.
 The player with the bigger number is allowed to start the game.

 #### Example